tsutterley/read-ICESat-2/doc/source/user_guide/utilities.rst

  - Can list a directory on a ftp host
  - Can download a file from a ftp or http host
+ - Can download a file from NSIDC via https when Earthdata credentials are supplied
  - Checks MD5 hashes between local and remote files

 `Source code`__